jojos38/Anycubic-Kobra-Improved-Firmware/README.md

 # Anycubic Kobra Improved Firmware
+## **This project is now discontinued as I changed the motherboard for my Anycubic Kobra.
+However, this firmware still implements all the features I wanted to implement and was likely close to the final version anyway.
+Hope you will enjoy it**

 An improved firmware for the Anycubic Kobra 3d printer (ONLY the Anycubic Kobra)

 ### Disclaimer